Lane 1: HepG2 cell lysates

 Recombinant Apg7 Monoclonal Antibody (ET1610-53)

-Jurkat, Hela, HepG2, human tonsil tissue, mouse brain tissue, human spleen tissue, human kidney tissue.
+HepG2 cell lysate, Jurkat cell lysate, 293T cell lysate, Hela, HepG2, human tonsil tissue, human spleen tissue, human kidney tissue, mouse brain tissue.

 Store at +4C after thawing.
 Aliquot store at -20C or -80C.
 Avoid repeated freeze / thaw cycles.